dginhoux/ansible_role.mount/README.md

 ## DESCRIPTION

-This role configure linux mounts and generate `/etc/fstab`.
+This role configure linux mounts and generate `/etc/fstab`. <br />
-Mountpoints are created if necessary.
+Mountpoints are created if necessary. <br /><br />

+Two mode are possibles by toggle between ansible module "ansible.posix.mount" and "ansible.builtin.template"<br />
+* mount : can return error and not populate fstab file for some reasons (busy dev...)
+* template : generate file and try a shell "mount -a"

 ## REQUIREMENTS